cnr-isti-vclab/vcglib/apps/tridecimator/readme.md

-The 'Safe Heap Update' change the set of edges re-inserted in the heap after a collapse resulting in a vertex v; this option put back in the heap not only incident in the vbut all the edges of the triangles incident in v.
+The 'Safe Heap Update' change the set of edges re-inserted in the heap after a collapse resulting in a vertex v; this option put back in the heap not only incident in the v, but all the edges of the triangles incident in v.
 It slows down a lot.

 The 'Scale Independent quadric' is useful when you want simplify